 On the heels of the release of the YSL collection, Louboutin filed a trademark infringement lawsuit against YSL in April 2011 in the U.S. District Court for the Southern District of New York.
-Louboutin asserted that YSL was liable under the Lanham Act, for claims including trademark infringement and counterfeiting, false designation of origin, unfair competition, and trademark dilution, in connection with Louboutin’s federal registration for the Red Sole Trademark.
-Louboutin sought, among other things, a preliminary injunction preventing YSL from marketing its own the red monochrome shoes or any other shoe incorporating Louboutin’s red sole Red Sole Trademark.
+Louboutin asserted that YSL was liable under the Lanham Act for claims including trademark infringement and counterfeiting, false designation of origin, unfair competition, and trademark dilution, in connection with Louboutin’s federal registration for the Red Sole Trademark.
+Louboutin sought, among other things, a preliminary injunction preventing YSL from marketing its own red monochrome shoes or any other shoe incorporating Louboutin’s Red Sole Trademark.

 In response, YSL filed a counterclaim, seeking to have the court cancel Louboutin’s Red Sole Trademark, on that grounds that it lacked distinctiveness and/or was merely ornamental or functional, thereby making it ineligible for trademark protection.